netz39/ansible-role-host-docker/README.md

 This role can be installed through your *requirements.yml*, either from [Ansible Galaxy](https://galaxy.ansible.com/) or through the Git repo.

+Please note that `docker-compose` is now a part of the Docker client and available through the `docker compose` command.

 ## Role Variables

 *A description of the settable variables for this role should go here,